padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 Display the unclassified/original image and use this to visually assess the performance.
 Do you reckon the Random Forest did a good job?
 Where are the problem areas?
 What do you reckon can be done to make the results more believable?

 What you have done so far is a qualitative assessment of the RF model.
-A qualitative assessment of the model is really useful, particularly if you are familiar with the suurface types in the study area.
+A qualitative assessment of the model is really useful, particularly if you are familiar with the surface types in the study area.
 It is, however, also useful to quantatively evalaute the performance of the classifier.

 ## Quantitative evaluation of the RF classifier